 Our best success was at making foam dough.
 This is a mixture of cornflour, shaving cream and food colouring which, when mixed together, creates a very oddly textured type of dough.
 Just be aware that coloured dough can equal a bit of mess and the smell of the shaving cream does tend to linger so don’t use your best mixing bowl!

 Despite the fact that our results were patchy, this is a great kit which offers endless opportunities for experimentation.
 Other experiments include things like “make Fake Boogers”, “make a red cabbage PH indicator” and “make a rainbow in a jar”.

-The experiments are a great starting point for explaining basic scientific theory and, of course, time spent with your kids away from tablets and PCs has a particularly special value these days.
+The experiments are a great starting point for explaining the basic scientific theory and, of course, time spent with your kids away from tablets and PCs has a particularly special value these days.

 There is no reason why you couldn’t then go on to devise your own experiments, whether you use the kit or not.

 We thought the Project Mc2 Ultimate Lab Kit was, like the Pixel Purse, a well made, well thought out toy which offers a gentle introduction to science.
 The experiments break down various scientific topics in a way which is easy to grasp and fun to explore.

 The Project Mc2 Ultimate Lab Kit is suitable for ages 6+ and is available from Amazon, Argos, Smyths, Tescos and ToysRus.